dropbox/pb-jelly/README.md

 # Contributing

-First contributions are __greatly__ appreciated and highly encouraged.
+First, contributions are __greatly__ appreciated and highly encouraged.
 For legal reasons all outside contributors must agree to [Dropbox's CLA](https://opensource.dropbox.com/cla/).
 Thank you for your understanding.